- Are you conducting Human Subject Research? If you are unsure whether your research is actually classified as HSR, you can consult our SOP (PDF).

 Listed below is a summary of different options for payments to human subjects recruited for research studies.
-For more detailed procedures, please consult the document “Paying Human Subjects” at this link: https://controller.appstate.edu/other-forms-and-procedures
+For more detailed information, please consult the webpage “Paying Human Subjects”.

 - If the payment per person is less than $100, it is recommended that payments be made in cash, gift card, or gift code.

 - If the payment is $100 or more, the payment must be made by check and subjects have to fill out a substitute W9 form (a short streamlined version of the W9 form created by the controller’s office).

 - If the payment is less than $100 and the investigators would still like to use checks, they still have to have their subjects fill out the substitute W9 forms.
 Due to administrative burden, associated cost, and processing time this is not recommended.